Valencia: Tourism

-In its long history, Valencia has acquired many local traditions and festivals, among them the Falles, which was declared a Celebration of International Tourist Interest (Festes d'Interés Turístic Internacional) on 25 January 1965 and an intangible cultural heritage by UNESCO on 30 November 2016, and the Water Tribunal of Valencia (Tribunal de les Aigües de València), which was declared an intangible cultural heritage in 2009.
+In its long history, Valencia has acquired many local traditions and festivals, among them the Falles, which was declared a Celebration of International Tourist Interest (Festes d'Interés Turístic Internacional) on 25 January 1965 and an intangible cultural heritage by UNESCO on 30 November 2016, and the Water Tribunal of the plain of Valencia called to order each Thursday in the Plaza of the Virgin, which was declared an intangible cultural heritage in 2009.
 In addition to these, Valencia has hosted world-class events that helped shape the city's reputation and put it in the international spotlight, such as the Regional Exhibition of 1909, the 32nd and the 33rd America's Cup competitions, the European Grand Prix of Formula One auto racing, the former Valencia Open tennis tournament, and the Global Champions Tour of equestrian sports.
 The final round of the MotoGP Championship is held annually at the Circuit de la Comunitat Valenciana.

 The 2007 America's Cup yachting races were held at Valencia in June and July 2007 and attracted huge crowds.
 The Louis Vuitton stage drew 1,044,373 visitors and the America's Cup match drew 466,010 visitors to the event.
+The city was selected as the European Capital of Sport 2011.

 In October 2021, Valencia was shortlisted for the European Commission's 2022 European Capital of Smart Tourism award, along with Bordeaux, Copenhagen, Dublin, Florence, Ljubljana, and Palma de Mallorca.
+The city was selected as the World Design Capital 2022 and the European Green Capital 2024.

-Valencia boasts a Museu Obert|Open Air Museum, as a walking tour.
+Valencia boasts an Open Air Museum as a walking tour.